Quantum Subroutine Composition: Introduction

 where $\bar{q}_i$ is the \emph{average query weight on $i$} -- the squared norm on $\ket{i}$ averaged over all queries, so in particular, $\sum_{i}\bar{q}_i=1$.
 We describe the result in more detail in \sec{intro-alg}.
 While such a result is obvious in classical algorithms, it is much less so in quantum algorithms.
 In fact, if the outer algorithm and subroutine are zero-error algorithms, and we want to compose them to get a zero-error algorithm with this \emph{expected} running time, while again obvious in the classical case, this is \emph{not} possible in general for quantum algorithms~\cite{buhrman2003zeroerror}.

-If $\mathbb{E}[T_i]=\mu$ is a known constant (in $i$), then this result is much less interesting: we can always stop the subroutine after $10\mu$ steps, and by Markov's inequality, this introduces at most $1/10$ additional probability of error (which we can reduce through logarithmic repetitions).
+If $\mathbb{E}[T_i]=\mu$ is a known constant (in $i$, meaning $\mu$ does not depend on $i$, though $T_i$ could), then this result is much less interesting: we can always stop the subroutine after $10\mu$ steps, and by Markov's inequality, this introduces at most $1/10$ additional probability of error (which we can reduce through logarithmic repetitions).
 However, if the values $\mathbb{E}[T_i]$ vary significantly in $i$, in contrast to the classical case, it is not obvious (to the best of our knowledge) that this result should hold for quantum algorithms, and special cases of this result have been the subject of significant effort.

 For example, consider evaluating an unbalanced formula that is the OR of $n$ ANDs, of arity $k_1,\dots,k_n$:

 where $x^{(j)}\in\{0,1\}^{k_j}$.
 Naively, using nested quantum search, one could search for a $j$ such that AND$_{k_j}(x^{(j)})=1$, where AND$_{k_j}(x^{(j)})$ can be evaluated in $\sqrt{k_j}$ steps, for total cost \mbox{$\sqrt{n}\cdot\max_{j\in [n]}\sqrt{k_j}$} (we neglect log factors in this paragraph), but this may be far from optimal.
 However, using highly non-trivial techniques, it has been shown how to evaluate any such formula in $\sqrt{n}\sqrt{\frac{1}{n}\sum_{j=1}^nk_j}$ quantum time or \emph{any} AND-OR formula on $N$ bits in $\sqrt{N}$ time~\cite{childs2007NANDformula,reichardt2009GameTree}.